victorwvieira/react-structure/README.md

 - Redux
 - Redux Thunk - for assync
 - AXIOS - for call APIs
+- Unit Test with Jest and React Testing Library

 The application is running using Heroku - PAAS